CHUM (AM): The "full service" era: 1945-1957

 The second 50 kW CHUM transmitter installed in 1978 in Clarkson, Mississauga.

-CHUM was founded by four Toronto businessmen, including Al Leary, a former sportscaster, who had been the station manager at CKCL for 14 years.
+CHUM was founded by York Broadcasters Limited (later CHUM Limited), four Toronto businessmen, including Al Leary, a former sportscaster, who had been the station manager at CKCL for 14 years.
 CHUM received its licence in late November 1944 to operate a station with 1,000 watts.
 CHUM launched as a dawn-to-dusk radio station on October 28, 1945, with John H.Q.
 "Jack" Part, an entrepreneur in the business of patent medicines, as its president.
 The station, operating from 1947 in studios at 225 Mutual St., broadcast a format typical of the late 1940s, with a combination of information, music, and sports.
 When CHUM was about to debut, Leary told the press that the new station would be known for community service and in-depth news, in addition to live talent and the most popular phonograph records.

 CHUM was taken over in December 1954 by Allan Waters, a salesman from Part's patent medicine business.
 Waters' first major move was to secure a licence for 24-hour-a-day broadcasting for CHUM, along with a power increase to 5,000 watts.